-The Resort Municipality of Whistler (RMOW) is committed to working inclusively and collaboratively with resort partners to provide equal treatment to people with disabilities with respect to the use and benefit of municipal services, programs, goods and facilities in a manner that respects their dignity and that is equitable in relation to the broader public.
+The Resort Municipality of Whistler (RMOW) is committed to working inclusively and collaboratively with resort partners to provide equitable treatment to people with disabilities regarding the use and benefit of municipal services, programs, goods and facilities in a manner that respects their dignity and that is equitable in relation to the broader public.

 Learn about getting around Whistler, including venue accessibility, transportation, maps, support services and more.

-There are many accessible activities available in Whistler on the mountains, in parks and trails, in Whistler Village, at playgrounds and beyond.
+There are many accessible activities available in Whistler on the mountains, in parks, along trails, in Whistler Village, at playgrounds and beyond.

-The RMOW has incorporated accessibility and inclusion into the municipality’s guiding policy documents and strives to continue to exceed the minimal requirements, or the status quo, of the B.C. building code.
+The RMOW has incorporated accessibility and inclusion into the municipality’s guiding policy documents.

-The RMOW website was designed to improve usability and accesibility for site visitors and was developed twoards W3C standards.
+The RMOW website was designed to improve usability and accessibility for site visitors and was developed using Web Content Accessibility Guidelines.